Introduction to Neu Theory

 Neu Theory is not a debate between the merits or shortfalls of current physical theories, it adds little to them.
 It is also not science in the formal sense of the word.
 It is a form of natural philosophy, a discussion about what nature is and how it works.
 Neu Theory stands by itself as an alternative model of fundamental physical form, and makes the claim that if we understand seven elementary particles ( 3 matter and 4 energy), and four natural accelerations (the fundamental forces), we can begin to understand nature.
 The foundations of physical reality are ultimately reduced to eleven fundamental physical forms.
 These eleven forms are the only pieces in nature’s "jigsaw" puzzle.
 The model identifies the pieces, where they come from, and how they fit and work together.

 The Neu Theory model begins with its own set of postulates and then attempts to explain the facts of experience, using only these initial assumptions.
-The theory is “front-loaded”, which essentially means that everything that will be needed later is part of the initial set of ten assumptions.
+The theory is “front-loaded”, which essentially means that everything that will be needed later by the model is part of the initial set of ten assumptions.

 It is fair to ask, how we will know when we have arrived at an acceptable model?
 What attributes or characteristics does a model need to have to be considered as a useful physical theory?
 We need to establish some criteria that can be used to judge Neu Theory or any other model.
 The writer considers a truly successful model of the foundations of physical reality to be at a minimum: